 • Biological sequences are the fundamental data type through which scientists interpret biology.
 Despite the exponential increase in the amount of sequence data, we are limited in our ability to predict functions for the vast majority of sequences.
 For instance, less than 1% of the sequenced genes have laboratory validated functions and less than half can be associated with a hypothesized function.
 We need a more intelligent and efficient solution to propagate functional information across biological sequences.
 Tatta Bio is building a new data infrastructure and a search engine to map sequences to function.
 We first target protein functions, focusing on highly diverse sequences.
-We are looking for beta users to test our tool.
-Sign up below to gain early access to Gaia — Genomic AI Annotator!

 • We train the first mixed-modality genomic language model (gLM2) that leverages genomic context information to learn robust functional representations and coevolutionary signals in protein-protein interfaces.
 Trained on the pruned OMG corpus, gLM2 learns contextualized representations of genomic contigs, which are represented as sequences of coding sequence (CDS) and intergenic sequence (IGS) elements.
 We demonstrate efficient scaling and improved performance across downstream tasks compared to uncontextualized protein language models trained on curated databases.
 We further demonstrate the gLM2's ability to learn protein-protein interfaces at residue-level, paving the path towards unsupervised protein-protein complex prediction.
 The gLM2 models as well as the supporting code are publicly available for download.